Home

 2022: Portland, OR (Multi-platform) | June 22–26

-General Assembly 2022!
+Meet the Moment: Reimagining Radical Faith Community is the theme for General Assembly 2022!
 We will have the option of meeting online or in-person!
 For those who enjoyed the convenience and accessibility of remote participation, General Assembly will continue to offer a virtual experience with robust programming and enhanced delegate discussion tools.
 For those who miss the in-person experience, GA 2022 offers opportunities to re-connect with friends old and new, local site attractions, and more!
 Join us June 22 - 26, 2022 online or in-person in Portland, Oregon.
-Program Proposals are being accepted through January 14.
-In Person Registration is now open.
-Find out about all the plans at the UUA website.

 And if you are interested in the videos from GA 2022, the on-demand library is now available to the general public.
 The library of over 80 workshops, worship services, and other events is now available.
 Some recordings are no longer available due to copyright or agreements with the presenters.
 Check it out at the GA Recordings website